manish2903/rss-feed-telegram-bot/README.md

 bcoz bot can't read another bot's mag.
 So this bot will use your TG account to interact with mirror bot.
 Fill `STR_SESSION` and `MIRROR_CHAT_ID` vars to enable it.

+## Warning
+- This bot will work only when the rss feed is time-sorted (latest to oldest)
+- If its not time-sorted (e.g. some obtained from Jackett) then it will repeat a lot of items.

 ## Configuration
 - Edit the [rss.py](./rss.py) as your needs.
 - Edit values in [config.env](./config.env.template) or set it in Environment Variables.
 There is an template for `config.env` already exists just edit it and rename the file.